Best Things to do in Galway City

 Have you been to City of Galway on the Wild Atlantic Way yet?
 When planning a trip to Ireland most tourists want to visit Galway and see all the attractions and enjoy a taste of Irish life.
-If not here is a brilliant itinerary for spending 2 days in Galway.
+If not here is a brilliant Galway itinerary for spending 2 days in Galway.
 Galway is full of surprises and there is a ton of things to do.
 Recently named the European Capital of Culture Galway is planning some brilliant events and hoping for some great craic.

-Galway is one of those cities that lives for music.
+Galway is one of those cities that live for music.
 Wandering the streets of Galway you are bound to find a busker or 6 performing on all the corners of the main pedestrian area.
 Just one of the many reasons to love Galway.
 My Galway bucket list always includes finding out where the best traditional music is played.

 My second reason for loving Galway is the riot of colour found everywhere.
 Galway City is a treat for the eyes and they make the most of colour from top to bottom.
 The craic is mighty in Galway and the soul of the city dances in the streets most days even when raining.